 - Movie screenings

 WNA also arranged a successful rat abatement program and, to keep the neighborhood rat free, purchased large garbage cans with lids for people in the community.
 The most ambitious WNA project was the renovation of the Westminster Playground for which WNA won a Committee of 100 Vision award in 2003.

 At its monthly meetings, WNA provides a forum for neighbors and community organizers to share information about activities in the community.
 And, through block and holiday parties, WNA provides an opportunity for neighbors to get together in a social setting.

 WNA is supported by members dues of $15 per year per household ($5 per year for seniors), plus 1 hour/month doing volunteer work.
 A WNA lifetime membership is $100 and is good for as long as you own or live in the area.
 (It does not waive your 1 hour/month requirement to do volunteer work.)

-WNA meetings are held on the 4th Tuesday of each month at 7 PM in the Westminster Playground (except Aug. & Dec.).
+WNA meetings are held on the 4th Tuesday of every other month at 7 PM in the Westminster Playground (except Aug. & Dec.).
 If the weather is bad, the meetings are held in the basement of 922 Westminster.